paulinohuerta/gawkRedis/README.md

 ### rpush
 -----
 _**Description**_: Adds the string value to the tail (right) of the list.
 Creates the list if the key didn't exist.
-If the key exists and is not a list, `FALSE` is returned.
+If the key exists and is not a list, `-1` is returned.

 ##### *Parameters*
 *number*: connection